RivValtin/ffxivguide/gear.md

 * Weapon/Magic Damage - Easily the single most important stat for everyone, always.
 * Main Stat - Strength, Dex, Int, or Mind (depending on job).
 * _Enough_ Skill/Spell Speed - For most jobs there's a very specific comfortable point they want to reach, and this is the priority for hitting that point.
 Anything beyond that is much lower priority.
 (You can safely ignore this entry in the priority list until max level.)
 * Critical Hit - The best substat for all jobs once you start stacking it.
-At very low critical hit values it can actually drop to just under determination in power, but realistically only BLM has any gearsets reach that threshold.
+Because it scales exponentially, at very low critical hit values it can actually drop under determination in power, but realistically only BLM has any gearsets reach that threshold.
 * Direct Hit - Scales _very slightly_ better than determination.
 Never appears on healer or tank gear, but they can still meld it.
 * Determination - The baseline substat.
 Very reliable, but on average very slightly weaker than critical or direct hit.
 * Tenacity - Tanks take this begrudgingly when they somehow lack a better option.
 Which does happen.